 If applied incorrectly, surface and groundwater can be polluted by run-off and leaching of nitrate and phosphorus fertilizers (https://edis.ifas.ufl.edu/ep236).
 Heavy summer rains commonplace in Florida can exacerbate this risk.
 The best way to reduce this source of pollution is to apply fertilizers correctly and when necessary (https://edis.ifas.ufl.edu/lh014).
 Over-fertilization with nitrogen has also been associated with increased insect and disease problems in the landscape.
 Thus, landscape contractor employees hired to apply fertilizer must be trained in Florida Green Industries Best Management Practices (GI-BMPs), have a GI-BMP certification, and hold a Limited Urban Commercial Fertilizer Applicator Certification License from the Florida Department of Agriculture and Consumer Services (see Helpful Resources).
 Companies hired to fertilize landscapes must comply with local and state ordinances that prohibit nitrogen fertilizer applications during particular months (https://ffl.ifas.ufl.edu/fertilizer), and ensure that fertilizer applications are in compliance with local regulations to avoid a citation, fine, or risk of environmental harm.

 Integrated Pest Management (IPM) should be practiced so that the landscape is treated as an ecosystem and is more sustainably managed (https://edis.ifas.ufl.edu/in109).
 Rather than routinely scheduling pesticide applications, IPM is based on systematically inspecting the landscape, identifying infestations, and controlling pests before they become damaging.
 It is important that turfgrass and other vegetation be inspected during each visit by the landscape contractor for indications of pest problems.
 Pesticides should only be used when necessary, and the decision to apply a pesticide must be supported by records of accurately identified pests, pest occurrence, and abundance.
 Pesticide applications should be targeted to the infested and/or damaged areas, not to the entire landscape.
-Low-impact (e.g., horticultural oils, insecticidal soaps, naturally-derived pesticides) or reduced-risk products (https://www.epa.gov/pesticide-registration/reduced-risk-and-organophosphate-alternative-decisions-conventional) should be applied before using more toxic chemicals, and treatments should be evaluated to determine their effectiveness before making an additional application.
+Least-toxic products such as horticultural oils, insecticidal soaps or naturally-derived pesticides (https://www.epa.gov/pesticide-registration/reduced-risk-and-organophosphate-alternative-decisions-conventional) should be considered first before using more toxic chemicals.
+Treatments should be evaluated to determine their effectiveness before making an additional application.